hos-b/sqlgen/README.md

 sqlgen is a modern, type-safe ORM and SQL query generator for C++20, inspired by Python's [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy)/[SQLModel](https://github.com/fastapi/sqlmodel) and Rust's [Diesel](https://github.com/diesel-rs/diesel).
 It provides a fluent, composable interface for database operations with compile-time type checking and SQL injection protection.

+sqlgen is based on and tightly integrated with [reflect-cpp](https://github.com/getml/reflect-cpp), a C++-20 library for fast serialization, deserialization and validation using reflection, similar to pydantic in Python, serde in Rust, encoding in Go or aeson in Haskell.

+Together, reflect-cpp and sqlgen enable reliable and efficient ETL pipelines.

 ## Features

 - 🔒 **Type Safety**: Compile-time validation of table schemas and queries